-'It was a real pleasure to be asked to contribute a foreword to this Handbook on Gypsy and Traveller law, and thus to have the chance to congratulate the authors on their comprehensive coverage of this increasingly important subject.
+'It was a real pleasure to be asked to contribute a foreword to this Handbook on Gypsy and Traveller Law, and thus to have the chance to congratulate the authors on their comprehensive coverage of this increasingly important subject.
 This second edition will be an essential reference, not only for legal practitioners, but for local authority officials, Citizens Advice Bureaux, Gypsy and Traveller activists, councillors and members of both Houses of Parliament.'
-Lord Avebury from the foreword.
+Lord Avebury from the foreword to the second edition.

 'I take great pleasure in commending this book, which for the first time draws together all of the legislation and case-law relating to Gypsies and Travellers.
 I hope that this book will empower people to secure their rights and enable those representing them both to provide effective advice on existing laws and bring improvements to the laws themselves.'
 Trevor Phillips, chair of the Equality and Human Rights Commission, on the first edition.